What is the best vinyl cutting machine available today?

 There are amazing online communities on forums, blogs, Facebook groups, and YouTube channels where you can learn all about your machine.
 You can find all sorts of projects and tutorials that show you exactly how to use your machine, and people to answer your questions or gush over your recent creations.

 If you go with one of the popular brands like Cricut or Silhouette, you’ll also gain access to thousands of pre-made designs you can browse online.
-Some are free and some will have a fee, but they are accessible and they make diving into vinyl cutting a breeze.

 Surprisingly, home craft machines are more versatile than commercial cutters.
 Instead of having a narrow and optimized focus on cutting vinyl, the machines are designed to handle a greater range of materials and tools to help you create all sorts of custom DIY projects.